amplication/amplication/packages/amplication-server/development-reference.md

 # or in watch mode

-npx prisma2 migrate save --experimental
+npx prisma migrate save --experimental

 ## Todo